LynnColeArt/Paneful/README.md

+*Note* Looks like there's a cascading import bug in the 0.1.0.9 Release.
+Working on it today.
+Also dropping everything, after that, to implement unit tests.
+If we weren't on ai ehanced time scales, and we were this far along, not having unit tests at this point in the project would be a cause for concern.
+But, keep in mind that this project is only two weeks old.
+We're doing great.

 *Note:* Had a bug this weekend on 12/1 that I didn't catch.
 It's resolved now.
 Dev branch probably doesn't work at the moment.
 Not all the controls are automated in a sensible way, and Dadaism text overlays are still mostly broken.
 All of this is being worked on.